Warrick Sony

+Sony/Swinney has also worked as a film sound recordist, sound designer and sound artist and eventually after a hijacking incident moved to Cape Town with the Shifty Studio.

+Based in the city, and working at Milestone Studios from 2000 to 2018, he worked in the commercial sector on film, ads,radio,theatre and released more Kalahari Surfers albums.
+He moved into more specialised work in sound art, music and DJ events in the city and was accepted to do an MFA at Michaelis School of Art University of Cape Town where he graduated with distinction in 2020.
+During the following years he taught sound-art courses at Michaelis and worked towards a PhD with a 2020 Andrew W. Melon Foundation Fellowship.
+He completed this in 2024 at the University of the Western Cape.

 Early life

 Sony was born in Port Elizabeth on 12 September 1958.
 He grew up in the Cowies Hill area of Durban, attending Westville High School where he played in school-based groups doing covers of songs by Jimi Hendrix and The Who.
 He was influenced by Indian music and cuisine and by the work of Frank Zappa and Captain Beefheart.
 He learned to play tabla at the Hindu Surat school in Durban.
 In 1976 he was conscripted into the South African Defence Force, where he declared himself a Hindu pacifist, and was assigned to medical duties and then to band work.
 During his military service, Sony played B♭ horn, euphonium and drums.
 He changed his surname from Swinney to Sony to make it harder for the army to get in touch with him for camps; he chose Sony because he liked their products.
 While Sony was in the army in 1977, his father brought him punk rock albums from an overseas trip.
 This was his first exposure to the Sex Pistols and the Clash.